-The Series 2010A bonds are not subject to redemption at any time prior to maturity.
 The Series 2010B bonds are subject to extraordinary, optional, and mandatory redemption as described below.

-Extraordinary Redemption
+Extraordinary Redemption:

 The 2010B bonds are subject to extraordinary redemption, at a price equal to the principal amount, in whole or in part, ratable among maturities, on any payment date.